 1. Structural discrimination at work may be manifest in remuneration or other employment-related benefits, such as access to further training.

 2. Structural discrimination in education may arise when young people of presumed immigrant origin are directed towards certain fields at school, regardless of their own interests.

-3. An unusual name may also affect access to opportunities in the housing market.
+3. A name that sounds "foreign" may also affect access to opportunities in the housing market.

 Whiteness as a norm does not refer to skin colour as such; it refers to the invisible social hierarchies and power structures, in which being Western and European are seen as norms that define social structures.
 The normativity only becomes evident when it is made visible or when people deviate from it.